wasmvision/wasmvision/docs/development.md

 Do you want to try out the latest development builds, or work on developing wasmVision itself?
 If so, this is the place for information.

 Do you want to develop a wasmVision processing module using WebAssembly?
-See the [PROCESSOR.md document](./PROCESSOR.md).
+See the [PROCESSOR document](./processor.md).

 Otherwise, read on!